FirelyTeam/firely-docs/vonk/features/subscription.rst

 * ``SubscriptionBatchSize`` is expressed in number of Subscriptions that is retrieved and evaluated at once.
 Default is 1, but you can set it higher if you have a lot of Subscriptions.
 * ``RetryPeriod`` is expressed in milliseconds.
 In the example above the period is set to 60 seconds, meaning that the Vonk will retry to send the resources after a minimum of 60 seconds.
 Retry is included in the normal evaluation process, so the RetryPeriod cannot be smaller than RepeatPeriod.
 * ``MaximumRetries`` is the maximum amount of times Vonk will retry to send the resources.
+* ``SendRestHookAsCreate``: in versions < 3.9.3, Vonk sent RestHook notifications as a create operation using a POST.
+That was not compliant with the specification that requires an update operation using a PUT.
+The default value of ``false`` provides compliant behaviour.
+Only set it to ``true`` if you need Vonk to keep sending create operations as it did previously.